Joseeelv/Joseeelv.github.io/SECURITY.md

 ## Supported Versions

-The project maintains security fixes for the current `main` and `testing` branches.
+The project maintains security fixes for the current `main` and `develop` branches.

 ## Reporting a Vulnerability